ReadingAndThinking.com

 The review from The New Yorker on the back cover hits home for me.
 While Malala shows her own extraordinaryness, she also lets children understand the possibilities for development once they master reading and writing.

-I don’t understand politics, but I firmly believe that the more people who are educated (mass education), the more people can live better life.
+I don’t understand politics, but I firmly believe that the more people who are educated (mass education), the more people can live a better life.

 They can use their wisdom to exchange for a higher quality of life, and the country will be richer.